shivaam/eks-pipeline-cdk/README.md

 - Test a github secret is vaild or not
 `curl -v -H "Authorization: token <secret>" https://api.github.com/user/issues`

+- If the stack fails with writer timeout errors in a new AWS account it might related to concurrent AWS lambda limits.
+Lambda is used to install the addOns and more addOns are installed  more is the number of concurrent lambda executions.
+Either remove or reduce addons or increase the account limites.

 #### Follow two tutorials together :
 https://aws-quickstart.github.io/cdk-eks-blueprints/getting-started/